 I am the 50th Anniversary Lecturer in Behavioural Sciences at Lancaster University Management School.
-I have a PhD in Economic Sociology from the University of Edinburgh.
-I have previously worked at the University of Edinburgh, Napier University, Gothenburg University, and King's College London.
+I read International Relations, Political Science, and International Political Economy in Turkey and England, before completing my PhD in Economic Sociology at the University of Edinburgh.
+I previously worked at the University of Edinburgh, Napier University, Gothenburg University, and King's College London.

-I am currently exploring how savings and investment behaviours of immigrants are shaped by individual and institutional determinants in their host and home countries, and what these imply for scholarly and policy debates on socio-economic integration of immigrants in Europe
+I am currently exploring how savings and investment behaviours of immigrants are shaped by individual and institutional determinants in their host and home countries, and what these imply for scholarly and policy debates on the socio-economic integration of immigrants in Europe.